suhrig/arriba/documentation/command-line-options.md

 `-t TOP_N`
 : If a tumor is truly infected with a virus, a substantial number of reads should map to the respective viral contig.
 Only report viral integration sites of the top N most highly expressed viral contigs.
 Default: `5`

+`-C COVERAGE_FRACTION`
+: Ignore virus-associated events if the virus is not fully expressed, i.e., less than the given fraction of the viral contig is transcribed.
+Default: `0.15`

 `-T`
 : When set, the column `fusion_transcript` is populated with the sequence of the fused genes as assembled from the supporting reads.
 Specify the flag twice to also print the fusion transcripts to the file containing discarded fusions (`-O`).
 Refer to section [fusions.tsv](output-files.md#fusionstsv) for a description of the format of the column.
 Default: off